ShriyansSharma27/ELK_pipeline/README.md

 # Logs Aggregation

-This is a Logs Aggregation pipeline made using an ELK i.e. ElasticSearch, Logstash, Kafka, and Kibana along with zookeeper and kafka.
+This is a Logs Aggregation pipeline made using an ELK i.e. ElasticSearch, Logstash, Kafka, and Kibana infrastructure along with zookeeper and kafka.
 The pipeline handles and filters logs produced from multiple simulated microservices from a website.
 Simulated logs of error or critical severity are sent to LogTail for monitoring and alerting.